zunstraal/J-Co-Project/languageSpecification/getCollection.md

 # Get Collection Command
 Substitutes the *current collection* with a new collection retrieved:
- 1. from the Intermediate Results database
+ 1. from the Intermediate Results database;
- 2. from a NoSQL repository previuosly declared by means of the [USE DB command](/languageSpecification/useDb.md)
+ 2. from a NoSQL repository previuosly declared by means of the [USE DB](/languageSpecification/useDb.md) command;
  3. from the Internet.